MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

     :::image type="content" source="images/teams-admin-enable-sideloading.png" alt-text="The screenshot is an example that enables sideloading for custom apps from the Teams Admin Center":::

-Apart from Org-wide app settings, App setup policies also allow users to upload custom apps to Teams.
-If you are unable to upload custom apps after updating the Org-wide app settings, verify if the **Upload custom apps** option is enabled in **App setup policies**.
+ 1. Apart from Org-wide app settings, app setup policies also allow users to upload custom apps to Teams.
+If you are unable to upload custom apps after updating the Org-wide app settings, enable the **Upload custom apps** option in **App setup policies**.
 For more information, see [Manage app setup policies](/microsoftteams/teams-app-setup-policies).

 ## Enroll your developer tenant for Office 365 Targeted releases